Stephen Palumbi: Publications

 He has also been an author of more than 200 scientific papers.

 Personal life

 Palumbi is married to a physician, Mary Roberts, and is the father to two grown children.
 His interests include music, and was part of the group who founded the band Sustainable Sole.

+While Palumbi was at Harvard, Jonathan Wells hit a home run off of Palumbi while he was pitching in a pick-up game.